Overview

 Option B: Manual Configuration

 If you prefer to configure Meraki manually, follow the steps below.
+Your SocialSign.in account manager can provide the exact RADIUS details, splash page URL, and any deployment-specific values required for your location.

-Step 1: Create a Guest SSID
+Step 1: Create or Select a Guest SSID

 Step 2: Configure Access Control

-- Association Requirements: Open
+- Association requirements: Open

-- Splash Page: Sign-on with my RADIUS server
+- Splash page: Password-protected with custom RADIUS

-- Captive Portal Strength: Block all access until sign-on is complete
+- Captive portal strength: Block all access until sign-on is complete

 Note: If Meraki shows an error that domains are not allowed to be whitelisted, contact Meraki support and ask them to enable domain whitelisting, or submit a case through Help → Cases.